ovh/docs/pages/platform/kubernetes-k8s/exposed-apis-software-versions-reserved-resources/guide.en-gb.md

 As recommended by Kubernetes, `docker` used as CRI is now deprecated since `1.20`, more information [here](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/).

-* If you create a new cluster or a new node pool, `containerd` is used as the default CRI for each nodes in the Kubernetes cluster.
+* If you create a new cluster or a node pool after February 2021, the 19th (in any supported Kubernetes version) or if you upgrade an existing cluster to 1.20, `containerd` is used as the default CRI for each nodes.
+Docker remains installed in our managed OS to ensure compatibilty for specific use cases.
-* If you already had a cluster with node installed before `1.20` was out, `docker` might still be used as the CRI on your nodes.
-Then, the CRI will not be changed until you update your cluster version to, at least, `1.20`.
+* For nodes pools created before that date, existing node pools will still use `docker` as the CRI on all nodes until you update that cluster to `1.20` or above.

 ## CNI (Cluster Network Interface)